top of page

 Example: if a startup chooses to be a C-corp, its tax rate could drop to 21%, which is the U.S. government rate as of 2025.
 This is lower than the higher individual income tax rates for pass-through entities.

-Actionable Tip: Consult with a tax professional to evaluate which structure aligns with your growth goals and offers the most tax savings for startups.
+Actionable Tip: Consult with a tax professional to evaluate which structure aligns with your growth goals and offers the most tax savings for startups

 3. Deduct Startup Costs

 In their first year, startups can claim up to $5,000 in costs related to setting up and running their business.
-Any costs that aren't deducted right away will be spread out over time.
+Any costs that aren’t deducted right away will be spread out over time.
 These costs include things like advertising, market study, and legal fees.
+For tax purposes, it is crucial to identify all the deductions available, as maximizing tax deductions can significantly reduce your overall tax liability.

 Actionable Tip: Keep detailed records of all startup expenses and submit them to your tax consultant for proper documentation.